Luftare/Ecs/README.md

 # Ecs
  Ecs is a general purpose entity-component-system library written in JavaScript suitable for game development.
 Create entities and change their behaviour by adding or removing components, create independent systems for highly specific tasks.
-Ecs encourages for the reusability of components and systems accross projects for increased productivity.
-### Key features
- - Integrated event system and custom events
- - Prioritized system calls
- - System groups
- - Optional global system arguments
- - No dependencies
- - Expressive entity filtering

 ### Examples